Pest inspection: Is it a requirement to get a mortgage?

 Once the inspection is complete, the inspector issues a pest report to the appraiser.
 While the format varies by state, the report typically outlines what pests were found, where they were discovered, the damage caused, and recommended treatments.
 Of course, the discovery of pests may hurt the home appraisal, impacting buying and lending decisions.

-Any identified pest issues must be treated and repaired to the satisfaction of the inspector before you can be approved for a mortgage.
+Any identified pest Issues typically need to be addressed to meet lender requirements before the loan can close.
 This may require a single exterminator visit or a longer treatment plan if the issue is severe enough.
 Either way, your inspector may recommend a follow-up inspection to ensure the issue has been fully resolved.

 Get approved to buy a home